 According to Santa Clara County probation records, Llaneza's past criminal history including serving 186 days in county jail for transporting an AK-47 and magazines illegally (pictured below).
 He plead no contest to the charge in 2011.

-The documents indicate that Llaneza likely suffers from mental health issues, and showed up at a local hospital in April of 2011, acting very "combative" and "very strange," according to the documents.
+that Llaneza likely suffers from mental health issues, and showed up at a local hospital in April of 2011, acting very "combative" and "very strange," according to the documents.